Preventing or controlling ill health from animal contact at visitor attractions or open farms

 All animals naturally carry a range of microorganisms, some of which can be transmitted to humans.
 Diseases passed from animals to humans are known as zoonoses.
 Some zoonotic diseases are more serious than others.

 There are a range of zoonotic diseases that could be acquired from animal contact at visitor attractions including E. coli O157 and Cryptosporidium parvum.

 Simply carrying the bacterium will not normally cause an animal any harm or illness, but contact with contaminated animals or their faeces can cause illness ranging from diarrhoea to kidney failure in humans.
 In some cases, the illness can be fatal.
 Young children and the elderly are at the greatest risk.
 Very low numbers of microorganisms can cause human infection.

 People can become infected by microorganisms such E. coli O157 or Cryptosporidium parvum through consuming contaminated food or drink, through direct contact with contaminated animals, or by contact with an environment contaminated with animal faeces.

 Therefore, as with many other activities, visits to such premises can never be considered free from all risk.
 However, implementing effective control measures will help ensure that the risk of infection from contact with animals is low.
 If you invite the public onto your farm:

-A ‘Code of Practice’ has been produced by the industry and is aimed at the owners, operators and managers of such visitor premises.
+A 'Code of Practice' has been produced by the industry and is aimed at the owners, operators and managers of such visitor premises.
 It provides guidance, including pictures and real-life case studies, of practical measures that you can apply at your premises to help you comply with the law and keep visitors safe.
-The code, along with a summary of controls and a teacher’s supplement is available at the FACE website.
+The code, along with a summary of controls and a teacher's supplement is available at the my farm website.

 Further information can also be found in HSE's internal operational instruction and guidance SIM 01/2011/02 on Preventing or controlling ill health from animal contact at visitor attractions - Guidance on inspection and enforcement.